 Reduce and Eliminate Radon From Your Home

 Radon is a serious health concern for homeowners.
-Radon is an invisible, odorless and tasteless gas that is a known carcinogen and is responsible for as many as 21,000 lung cancer deaths in the United States each year.
+Radon is an invisible, odorless and tasteless gas that is a known carcinogen and is responsible for over 20,000 lung cancer deaths in the United States each year.

 Radon comes from the natural decay of uranium present in most soils.
 It enters a home from the soil below the foundation and becomes trapped, accumulating in dwellings.
 Any home may have a radon problem.
 This means new or old homes, well-sealed or drafty homes, and homes with or without basements may have unsafe levels of radon.

-The U.S. Environmental Protection Agency (EPA) estimates one in every 15 homes nationwide have a high radon level at or above the recommended radon action level of 4.0 picoCuries (pCi/L) per liter of air.
+The U.S. Environmental Protection Agency (EPA) estimates 1 in every 15 homes nationwide have a high radon level at or above the recommended radon action level of 4.0 pCi/L (picocuries per liter of air).
 That is why they recommend homeowners test their homes for radon every two years.
 They also suggest retesting your home anytime you move or make any structural changes to your home.
-If you have a radon level of 4.0 pCi/L or more, take steps to remedy the problem as soon as possible.
+If you have a radon level of 4.0 pCi/L or higher, take steps to remedy the problem as soon as possible.

 Radon concentrations can vary dramatically from home to home, so never “assume” you have safe levels of radon compared to other homes in your neighborhood.

 The only way to truly tell you have radon exposure in your home is through radon testing.